Recipes from Italy

 Instructions

 • Then shell the peas, keeping the pods aside.
-Once you have shelled all the peas, wash them well under running water.
+Once you have shelled all the peas, wash the pods very well under running water.

-• Boil the pods in lightly salted water for about 45 minutes.
+• Place the pods in a large pot with lightly salted water and boil them for about 45 minutes.

-• Once cooked, blend them with an immersion blender until they are a thick puree.
-Then pour the puree into a colander to collect the liquid and remove the fibrous part.
-Keep the liquid thus collected warm; we'll use it in the following steps.
+• Once cooked, blend them with an immersion blender until you get a thick puree.
+Then pour the puree through a fine-mesh strainer or colander to collect the liquid and remove the fibrous part.

-• Chop the onion and cut the pancetta into small pieces.
+• Finely chop the onion and cut the pancetta into small pieces.

-• Step 4) - Place the oil, half the butter, onion and pancetta in a large skillet.
-Sauté over medium heat for about 5 minutes.
-Then add the chopped parsley as well.
+• Place the oil, half the butter, the onion and the pancetta in a large skillet or saucepan.

-• Add the peas and two ladles of broth.
-Cook for about 5 minutes.
+• Add the shelled peas and two ladles of the hot broth.
+Cook for about 5 minutes, stirring occasionally.

-• Add the green juice made from the pods, season to taste with salt and pepper and bring to a boil.
-Then, lower the heat and add the rice.
+• Add the warm pea pod liquid, season with salt and pepper, and bring to a boil.
+Then lower the heat and add the rice.

-• When the rice is cooked, turn off the heat and add the other half of the butter.
+• When the rice is cooked, turn off the heat and add the remaining butter.

 Nutrition